-Strong drinks, low lights, smoked meats, good times.
+Strong drinks, low lights, good times.

 A neighbourhood cocktail bar and restaurant for Cliftonville, Margate.